Add

 PMC

 Disclaimer: For laboratory research use only.
-Not intended for human or veterinary consumption, medical, or diagnostic use.
+Not intended for human or veterinary consumption, diagnosis, or treatment.